 The chief marketing officer (CMO) role has always been a contentious one.
 Businesses recognize the importance of marketing to a company’s success and growth, but many CEOs and top executives are hesitant to assign a CMO position.
 Part of the reluctance comes from the inability to track the impact of a marketing campaign on the company’s bottom line.

 Demand generation is the main responsibility of a CMO, which is to say a CMO creates targeted campaigns to bring awareness to a business’s products and services.
 A company can see an increase in engagement and brand awareness after a marketing campaign, but the sales increase can take longer to spot.
 It’s also often unclear what responsibilities should fall under the CMO umbrella.
 The role is often extremely varied from company to company and the job responsibilities are always inconsistent.
 The vague nature of the role has given it one of the highest turnover rates in the C-suite group.
 On average, a CMO stays with a company 3.5 years.
-In comparison, a CEO sticks with a company an average of about 7 years.
+In comparison, a CEO sticks with a company for an average of 7 years.

 The advancement of technology is just one of the reasons why the CMO role needs to be reexamined.
 The speed with which market trends change and audience attention shifts these days makes customer engagement more important than ever.
 It also makes it increasingly difficult to focus energy on long-term brand building, which is a big part of the CMO role.
 Another common issue with CMOs is that their position focus is becoming increasingly narrow.
 Many CMOs put all of their energy into marketing communications when there are so many other important business aspects that could use their attention.
 For example, many companies are having the CMO expand the focus to customer experiences and product road mapping.